History

 Great Fire in Iida

-On April 20, 1947, while the Nohara family was under the leadership of the thirteenth-generation heir Koichi Nohara, a great fire broke out in Iida City, the location of the the Watahan and Nohara general partnership.
+On April 20, 1947, while the Nohara family was under the leadership of the thirteenth-generation heir Koichi Nohara, a great fire broke out in Iida City.
 The fire almost completely consumed the center of the city.

-With only a small part of the Watahan storehouse surviving, the fire motivated Koichi, then 62 years old, to declare that he would transfer the reins of the business to his 32-year-old nephew Tatsuya (the first company president) and 28-year-old firstborn son Kokichi (the second company president).
+With only a small part of the Watahan storehouse surviving, the fire motivated Koichi, then 62 years old, to declare that he would transfer the reins of the business to his 32-year-old nephew Tatsuya (the founder president) and 28-year-old firstborn son Kokichi (the second-generation president).

 Although the announcement took the two young men by surprise, they began the work of reconstructing the business from the charred rubble, keeping Koichi's words in mind: "Starting today, I leave you two in charge of Watahan.
 Do your best to work together.
 Don't forget the reputation that Watahan has built."